defano/wyldcard/README.md

 1. Create a new button or field, or select an existing one.
 2. Right-click on the part and choose "Edit Script..." or "Edit Part Properties..."
 Both buttons and fields have several user-editable properties that can be inspected and modified within the GUI.

+### Editing the UI components

+The UI forms were generated using the GUI Designer built into IntelliJ's IDEA 15 (Community Edition).
+Do not modify the generated source code by hand, as doing so will render those files incompatible with the GUI Designer tool.

+Be aware that by default IntelliJ "hides" the generated code it creates inside of the `.class` files that it compiles.
+While this technique is most elegant, it produces source code that is incomplete and which cannot be built with other tools.

+To correct this, you need to configure IntelliJ to generate its GUI code in Java:

+1. From IntelliJ IDEA menu, choose "Preferences..."
+2. Navigate to "Editor" -> GUI Designer
+3. Select the "Java source code" option for GUI generation.
+4. Apply the changes and "Rebuild project" from the "Build" menu.

 ## The HyperTalk Language